-To help narrow down where to start, Yoast recommends optimizing the following five aspects of your WordPress website to boost your Core Web Vitals first:
+To help narrow down where to start, you can tackle the following four aspects of your WordPress website to boost your Core Web Vitals first:

-1. Look Into Critical CSS to Ensure Content Above the Fold Loads Faster
+1. Ensure Your Content Above the Fold Loads as Quickly as Possible

 2. Optimize Your Images

 One of the easiest, and oldest, ways to optimize your WordPress website to boost your Core Web Vitals is to optimize your images.
-Because large images are usually the largest contentful paint (LCP) for your website, compressing and sizing your images properly for your website can improve the speed of your web page load times.
-There are plenty of tools to choose from, but Yoast recommends squoosh.app.
+Compressing and sizing your images properly can drastically improve your website’s load time.

-You could also look forward to August of 2021 when the 5.5 version update for WordPress will support lazy loading for images, which means that WordPress will only load the images that appear on screen above the fold and leave the rest to load until users interact with that position of the screen.
+You could also look forward to WordPress’s 5.5 version update this August, which will support lazy loading for images.
+This means that WordPress will only load the images that appear on the screen above the fold and leave the rest to load until users scroll down to that portion of the page.